gpcnetwork/gpc_va-linkage/README.md

 - Coordinating site PI: Dr.Xing Song <xsm7f@umsystem.edu>
 - Project Manager: Vyshnavi Paka <vpknx@umsystem.edu>

-There are several angels under discussion right now with a goal to pursue funding opportunities:
+There are several analytic angels under discussion right now with a goal to pursue funding opportunities:
 - identify potential care gaps for the GPC-VA crosswalk population using DaVINCI database with a focus on TBI and ALS.
 - use definite linkage as referential data to validate CDM-based payor type identification.
 - predictive modeling for VA stauts using private sector data